Types of MSN Specialties - Which One is Right for You?

 Earning Potential for Different Types of MSN Specialties

 Each MSN specialty will come with a different earning potential.
-Generally speaking, those MSN specialty degrees that come with a higher degree of responsibility will also come with a greater earning potential.
+Generally speaking, those MSN specialties that come with a higher degree of responsibility will also come with a greater earning potential.
 However, there are a few exceptions here and there.
 When trying to decide which career path is right for you, the amount of earning potential will play a role in your decision making.
 Below is a list of the MSN degrees discussed and what you could expect to be making hourly and yearly.

 | APRN Specializations|| Per Hour|| Per Year|